If you started using the Daily Activity Stream before February 28, 2022, you will need to make the following changes by April 14, 2022:

 eventType String |

 The type of activity.
-For event hit - value is DPX (as opposed to VARIATION_ENGAGEMENT or UIA) |
+For an event hit, the value is DPX (as opposed to VARIATION_ENGAGEMENT or UIA). | "DPX" |

 eventId Integer |